 Develop others through your efforts Sundar Pichchai, the big boss of Google is on record of saying that it is a big challenge working with people who are smarter than you are.
 This will always happen.
 That is the reason for you to up the ante and always be raring to go.
 When you know something, you are actually learning when you impart the skill to someone else and develop him or her.
 You will be respected and adored for this skill.
 Remember, the world is never going to stop at any time.
 Everything is going to change.
 But your leadership skills will come to play when you develop others.
 Just do it.

 ConclusionThere is actually no full stop to this article.
 The competitive spirit in action is such a big subject.
 Only some dimensions have been discussed above.
 Get into the action right away and you will positively acquire it as you go along.
 All the very best.

-Today we have a large number of qualified people but comparatively there are limited jobs and that has already created a cut throat situation in the industry.
+Today we have a large number of qualified people but comparatively, there are limited jobs and that has already created a cutthroat situation in the industry.
 In such a scenario the competitive spirit counts much and is the sole criterion for success.
-Competitive spirit requires will to fight even in the extreme adverse situation, ability to work hard, capability in focussing for identified objects, identifying the required efforts level and comparing them with the established benchmarks etc and all these elements can help in getting success in the competitive environment.
+Competitive spirit requires the will to fight even in the extreme adverse situation, ability to work hard, the capability to focus on identified objects, identifying the required efforts level and comparing them with the established benchmarks etc and all these elements can help in getting success in the competitive environment.

 Competitive spirit is not occasional.
 It is a long process embedded in the career making programme throughout the working years of an executive.
 There are no breaks or rest days in it.
 It is a continuous process and is to be pursued in that spirit.